Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Proofs.

-Our analysis of Algorithm~\ref{algo:piv} follows the same setup as \cite{ailon2008aggregating,chawla2015near,cohen2022correlation}.
+\ptitle{Proof of Theorem~\ref{lem:clustmist}} Our analysis of Algorithm~\ref{algo:piv} follows the same setup as \cite{ailon2008aggregating,chawla2015near,cohen2022correlation}.
 A key difference with their work is that they charge the mistakes made by pivot to the LP values of the assigned edges.
-Instead, we assign a budget $b(u,v)=1$ for every $uv \in F$ and $b(u,v)=0$ if $uv \notin F$, and charge the mistakes to the budgets.
-Following a similar analysis as in \cite{ailon2008aggregating,chawla2015near,cohen2022correlation}, it suffices to prove that for every triplet $\{u,v,w\} \in {V \choose 3}$ it holds that\footnote{The cases when the ratio in Eq.~(\ref{eq:costpivot}) is not defined are trivial and discussed in the proof.}

-Here, $d(u,v|w)$ denotes the probability that edge $uv$ becomes a disagreement when $w$ is the pivot.
-Likewise, $b(u,v|w)$ denotes the probability that edge $uv$ is removed from the graph when $w$ is the pivot (meaning, at least one of $u$ or $v$ is added to $P_w$), multiplied by the budget $b(u,v)$.
-The proof proceeds by a case analysis.
-For each triplet, and for each possibility if an edge of the triplet is part of $F$ or not, we verify that Eq.~(\ref{eq:costpivot}) holds.

-\ptitle{Full argument} For completeness, we also include the charging argument from \cite{ailon2008aggregating}.
 Let $U_i$ be unmarked nodes at iteration $i$.
 Let $D_i$ be the disagreements incurred during the iteration $i$.
 Let $B_i$ be the number of edges in $F$ removed during the iteration $i$.

 Let $X_{uvw}$ be a random boolean variable, equal to 1 iff $uv$ yields a disagreement, when $w$ is selected as a pivot.
 Similarly, let $Y_{uvw}$ be a random boolean variable, equal to 1 iff $uv \in F$ and is removed, when $w$ is selected as a pivot.
 Define